 FSD is implementing an improvised explosive device (IED) survey and clearance project in areas of central and northern Iraq recently liberated from ISIS.
 The FSD project started with the mobilisation phase in October 2015 and clearance and survey operations commenced in March 2016.

-The project aims to reduce the threat from Explosive Remnants of War (ERW) in recently liberated areas in order to allow the safe return of internally displaced people to their communities.
-In this instance ERW specifically refers to IEDs being employed in the role of improvised landmines and unexploded ordnance (UXO), resulting from the occupation of large areas of Iraq by ISIS and the subsequent military operations by Iraqi, Peshmerga and Coalition forces required to remove ISIS.
+The project aims to reduce the threat from Explosive Hazards in recently liberated areas in order to allow the safe return of internally displaced people to their communities.
+In this instance Explosive Hazards specifically refers to IEDs being employed in the role of improvised landmines and unexploded ordnance (UXO), resulting from the occupation of large areas of Iraq by ISIS and the subsequent military operations by Iraqi Security Forces, Peshmerga and Coalition forces required to remove ISIS.

 The operating conditions are quite challenging.
-Technical challenges arise from the improvised nature of the explosive devices, the sheer numbers involved and the fact that FSD is breaking into a new field of humanitarian mine action – clearance of IEDs.
-The environment also poses challenges with temperatures well into the 40s during 7 months of the year, cold and wet weather during the winter and a lack of infrastructure due to the conflict.
+Technical challenges arise from the improvised nature of the explosive devices, the sheer numbers involved and the fact that FSD is breaking into a relatively new field of humanitarian mine action – clearance of Improvised Minefields.
+The environment also poses challenges - with temperatures well into the 40s during 7 months of the year, cold and wet weather during the winter and a lack of infrastructure due to the conflict.
 While ISIS was mostly defeated in 2017, there is a continued security threat of insurgency type attacks in many parts of the country.

 Since March 2016, FSD has primarily worked in the Governorates of Kirkuk (Daquq and Kirkuk Districts), Erbil (Makhmur District) and Nineveh (Al-Hamdaniya District) and will start clearance work in Mosul District later this year.
 Results, so far, have been encouraging – buildings and houses have been cleared for their former inhabitants, schools and other community buildings have been made safe for use and large areas of previously contaminated pasture land and crop land have been released to farmers.
 FSD has removed 5000 explosive hazards and cleared 1.5 million square meters since clearance operations commenced.
 FSD, working with a local partner NGO, IHSCO, has also provided over 500 Risk Education sessions to approximately 16000 men, women, boys and girls in Mosul District.